cvvkshcv/uigems-code-tamizha-code/README.md

 This is a simple CRUD operation using FireStore db.
 We are going to learn:
-- How to create new React app
+- How to create new React app using yarn
-- Adding bootstrap & bootstrap icon
+- Adding bootstrap & bootstrap icon to react app
 - How to add firebase SDK to react app
 - CRUD operations
 - Realtime sync with Database using snapshot